NG-ZORRO/ng-zorro-antd/components/icon/demo/twotone.md

 ## en-US

-Specify property `theme` to `twotone` to render two-tone icons.
+Specify property `nzTheme` to `twotone` to render two-tone icons.
 You can also set the primary color.